Holes and islands in random point sets: Our results

 \begin{corollary} Let $d \geq 2$ be an integer and let $K$ be a convex body in $\mathbb{R}^d$ with $\lambda_d(K)=1$.
 If $S$ is a set of $n$ points chosen uniformly and independently at random from~$K$, then the expected number of $(d+1)$-holes in $S$ satisfies

 \end{corollary}

-Corollary~\ref{thm:d_simplices} is stronger than the bound~\eqref{boundBaranyFuredi} by B\'{a}r\'{a}ny and F\"{u}\-redi~\cite{BaranyFueredi1987} and, in the planar case, coincides with the bound $EH^K_{2,3}(n) \le 4\binom{n}{2}$ by Valtr~\cite{Valtr1995}.
-Very recently, Reitzner and Temesvari \cite{ReitznerTemesvari2019} proved an upper bound on $EH^K_{d,d+1}(n)$ that is asymptotically tight if $d=2$ or if $d \ge 3$ and $K$ is an ellipsoid.
-In the planar case, their result shows that the bound $4\binom{n}{2}$ on $EH^K_{2,3}(n)$ is best possible, up to a smaller order error term.
+Corollary~\ref{thm:d_simplices} is stronger than the bound~\eqref{boundBaranyFuredi} by B\'{a}r\'{a}ny and F\"{u}\-redi~\cite{BaranyFueredi1987} and, in the planar case, coincides with the bound~\eqref{eq-pavel} by Valtr~\cite{Valtr1995}.
+It follows from a very recent result by Reitzner and Temesvari \cite{ReitznerTemesvari2019} that the bound from Corollary~\ref{thm:d_simplices} is tight for $d=2$ up to a lower-order term.
+Their results also give tight bounds on $EH^K_{d,k}(n)$ if $d \ge 3$ and $K$ is an ellipsoid.
+No tight bounds on $EH^K_{d,d+1}(n)$ are known if $d \geq 3$ and $K$ is not an ellipsoid.

 We also consider islands of all possible sizes and show that their expected number is in $2^{\Theta\left(n^{(d-1)/(d+1)}\right)}$.

 \begin{theorem} Let $d \geq 2$ be an integer and let $K$ be a convex body in $\RR^d$ with $\lambda_d(K)=1$.
 Then there are constants $C_1=C_1(d)$, $C_2=C_2(d)$, and $n_0=n_0(d)$ such that for every set $S$ of $n \geq n_0$ points chosen uniformly and independently at random from $K$ the expected number $E^K_d$ of islands in $S$ satisfies